 By providing us with your data, you warrant to us that you are over 13 years of age.
 When you buy goods on this site you promise you are of legal age and able to enter into a contract to buy the goods.
+You warrant also that you understand your rights and the limitations as set out in our returns policy as it applies to our products.

 We, David Bennett and Tamara Colloff-Bennett are the data controllers and we are responsible for your personal data.
 Our contact details are: